Vietnam.vn - Nền tảng quảng bá Việt Nam

 In neighboring North Korea, a dog meat soup competition is also held every July.
 A local dog meat dish won a cultural heritage award in 2022.
 Dog meat consumption remains widespread elsewhere in Asia, from Vietnam to Indonesia to parts of China.

-End the ambiguity
+End the vague view

 Ahead of Tuesday’s vote, the Korea Dog Meat Association, which has about 1,000 members, called any ban evil and hung signs that read: “Freedom to eat what you want trumps everything else!”
-The group argued that the dog meat ban was being pushed by animal rights groups looking to attract attention and generate donations.
+The group argued that the dog meat ban was being pushed by animal rights groups looking to attract attention and donations.

 The association estimates that about 10 million South Koreans eat dog meat – about a fifth of the country’s population – and the industry employs about 1 million people.
 It is therefore seeking compensation of about $1,500 per dog.